GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## How do I use Widgets and nest them to form a Widget tree?

 When writing an app, you will commonly author new widgets that are subclasses of either [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html) or [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html), depending on whether your widget manages any state.
-In the above Hello World example, MyApp class extends a StatelessWidget, and overrides a build function which describes the widget in terms of other, lower-level widgets.
+In the above Hello World example, MyApp class extends a StatelessWidget and overrides a build function which describes the widget in terms of other, lower-level widgets.
  In the above example, the widget tree consists of three widgets, the [Center](https://docs.flutter.io/flutter/widgets/Center-class.html), [Column](https://docs.flutter.io/flutter/widgets/Column-class.html) and the [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
-The framework forces the root widget to cover the screen, which means the text “Hello World” ends up centered on screen.
-In simple apps, it is easy to nest widgets but as the code base gets larger and app becomes complex, it is advisable to break deeply nested widgets into functions that returns the widget or smaller classes.
+The framework forces the root widget to cover the screen, which means the text “Hello World” ends up centered on the screen.
+In simple apps, it is easy to nest widgets but as the code base gets larger and the app becomes complex, it is advisable to break deeply nested widgets into functions that return the widget or smaller classes.

 **Note:**  You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/hello-world/flutterhelloworld/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/tree/master/hello-world/rnhelloworld) code.

 ## How do I create reusable components and use them?
 In React Native, you would create a separate class for reusable component and use that class as a component.You would then use props to access the passed variables and functions.
 In the example, we create a custom card class and used it inside parent class.
-Similarly in Flutter, you just create a class for custom widgets and use it as you would use a normal widget.
+Similarly, in Flutter, you just create a class for custom widgets and use it as you would use a normal widget.
 Alternatively, you can also create and call a function that returns the widget.
 ```
 class CustomCard extends StatelessWidget {